 The days spent in the Vietnamese city of Ho Chi Minh – Saigon – slipped through our fingers and here we are on the last day of our stay here.
-We started in the morning with cold coffee, which we enjoyed in a park, under the exotic trees, accompanied by birds and supervised by the sun rays that were too friendly from the early hours.
+We started in the morning with cold coffee, which we enjoyed in a park, under the exotic trees, accompanied by birds and supervised by the sun rays that were too friendly from the early hours and looking for attractions in Ho Chi Minh.

-Then we started walking around the city with the intention of seeing some important landmarks, other than Ben Than night market and the terraces surrounding the hotel 🙂 One of them was Hard Rock Cafe, for which we made a passion and we do not leave from a city before buying a guitar keychain, which we bring to the country and join the existing collection.
+Then we started walking around the city with the intention of seeing some attractions in Ho Chi Minh, other than Ben Than night market and the terraces surrounding the hotel 🙂 One of them was Hard Rock Cafe, for which we made a passion and we do not leave from a city before buying a guitar keychain, which we bring to the country and join the existing collection.

 Just when we were in front of the Ho Chi Minh City Museum and we were wondering if we had enough time to visit it, we woke up in front of a native who sold coconuts, good enough to calm our thirst and fool a little the grades in the thermometers.

-We left the museum behind and we headed to Saigon’s central post, built by Gustav Eiffel, a beautiful and impressive building from where you can send postcards back home.
+We left the museum behind and we headed to Saigon’s central post, another attractions in Ho Chi Minh, built by Gustav Eiffel, a beautiful and impressive building from where you can send postcards back home.
 It is built in Gothic style with a stunning architecture, and its interior deserves to endure the outside temperature and see the wonder of it.

-We bought a few souvenirs in a hurry and crossed the street for another Ho Chi Minh emblematic objective, Notre Dame Cathedral.
+We bought a few souvenirs in a hurry and crossed the street for another attraction in Ho Chi Minh, Notre Dame Cathedral.
 The building itself is very beautiful, with two towers nearly 60 meters tall, which attract the passers-by, and on Sundays, solemn ceremonies are held in both Vietnamese and English.

 Melted by the heat, we searched a terrace for a cold beer, but when we looked down on ice coffee, we forgot why we came there 🙂 It is said that the best cold coffee you find in Vietnam, and I can confirm that.